 A Vicious Cycle: The Connection between Obesity and Sleep Apnea

-At Tijuana Bariatrics, the bariatric surgery center of Dr. Fernando Garcia and Dr. David Vazquez, we are proud to offer a comprehensive range of surgical obesity treatment options to help patients in their attempts to achieve massive weight loss.
+At Tijuana Bariatrics, the bariatric surgery center of Dr. Fernando Garcia, we are proud to offer a comprehensive range of surgical obesity treatment options to help patients in their attempts to achieve massive weight loss.
 Losing this weight is important for many reasons, not least of which is that it lowers the risk of many comorbid diseases and health conditions.
 For example, losing weight can dramatically lower the risk of sleep apnea, a serious condition closely associated with obesity.

-In discussing obesity and sleep apnea during consultations at our Tijuana, Mexico bariatric surgery center, Drs.
-Garcia and Vazquez inform patients that being overweight is the number-one cause of sleep apnea.
+In discussing obesity and sleep apnea during consultations at our Tijuana, Mexico bariatric surgery center, Dr. Garcia informs patients that being overweight is the number-one cause of sleep apnea.
 While there are other factors that can contribute to apnea, losing weight through obesity treatment can make a profound difference in a person’s risk for the condition.

-If you are interested in learning more about your bariatric surgery options, we encourage you to schedule your initial consultation with Dr. Fernando Garcia or Dr. David Vazquez at Tijuana Bariatrics today.
+If you are interested in learning more about your bariatric surgery options, we encourage you to schedule your initial consultation with Dr. Fernando Garcia at Tijuana Bariatrics today.

 What Is Sleep Apnea?